clemak27/homelab/README.md

 This repo the setup for my homelab.

-It currently consists of a small cluster running NixOS, with k3s to deploy containers.
+It currently consists of single bare-metal server running NixOS, with k3s to deploy containers.

 ## Structure